Here are the classes we offer — singles and couples are always welcome in any class!

 Prerequisite: Solid confidence with Waltz 1 material

-Waltz 2: Cross-Step Waltz
+Waltz 2: Intro to Cross-Step Waltz

 We'll explore the early 20th century Waltz form called Cross-Step that is danced all up and down the West Coast.
 This variation is particularly beautiful for slower tunes and will add a delightful flowing, playful style to your repertoire.
 We will also delve into other variations that work nicely with slower tunes and combine seamlessly with cross-step.